- Grade: 350 Points (35% of your grade)

 Annotated Bibliography & Presentation_________________________

-On the last day that will be discussing each novel in class, those writing research papers on that novel will give a brief, 6-8 minute presentation and hand in an annotated bibliography and rough proposal for your paper.
+On the last day that will be discussing each novel in class, those writing research papers on that novel will give a brief, 6-8 minute presentation and hand in an annotated bibliography and the presentation script broken down by the categories below.

 In your presentation–and in the script for your presentation that you hand in at the end of class–you should do the following very explicitly: